 At the next, go up left 1.
 Ignore a road on the right and then one on the left 2, then another on the right 3.
 The road passes under the cliffs 4.

-Before the top of the hill, turn right down a metalled path.
+Before the top of the hill, turn right down a rocky path.

 At the crossroads, ignore a path on the right and turn left along various farmers’ fields.

 The wide road gives way to a small trail entering the woods on the right.
 Pass the new relay antenna and go down (be careful in wet weather) to the tarmac road.

 Turn left on the road, the route entering Saint Romain, leaving the Pays Beaunois circuit no 17 on the left.
 Near the old wash-house, turn right into Rue de la Pierre Ronde, then at the crossroads (post P127) D2 (Place du Pont), take the 2nd street on the right (Rue de la Perrière).
 Ignore two roads on the right.

 At the next crossroads (post P129), turn right onto Rue de Poillange (route now shared with circuit no 16).